chagulend/MIPS-Sim/README.md

 For example see Mux class in elements.py and tests/test_mux.py.

 Duplicate output names:
-Connect is set up such that a duplicate output names will raise a Error.
+Connect is set up such that a duplicate input names will raise a Error.
 This can complicate setup for a pipeline approach; a suggestion is to divide the stages into separate lists and connect in that way.